 Linda Evangelista’s CoolSculpting Lawsuit

 If this lawsuit were to occur in Utah, the complaint would likely have two major parts.
 First, Evangelista would likely allege that CoolSculpting is an unreasonably dangerous product.
 Second, Evangelista would likely allege that she was not informed of the side effects of CoolSculpting, such as PAH, or that the information was not readily made available.
 Linda Evangelista’s attorneys would likely argue that, just because the information regarding the side effect of PAH is out there, doesn’t necessarily mean Evangelista had access to it, or was reasonably warned of it.
-In both parts of Linda Evangelista’s claim, a jury likely would have to decide whether she was properly informed of the potential side effects, and if CoolSculpting is indeed unreasonably dangerous.
+In both parts of Linda Evangelista’s claim, a jury likely would have to decide whether she was properly informed of the potential side effects and if CoolSculpting is indeed unreasonably dangerous.

 WE THINK YOU’RE PERFECT JUST THE WAY YOU ARE

 At Moxie Law Group, we believe you’re perfect just the way you are.
 However, if you’re trying to lose a little weight, contact a trusted medical professional before beginning any new diet and exercise plans.
 However, if you’re here because a medical professional’s negligence has harmed you, Moxie Law Group is here for you.
 Our experienced legal team can handle almost any medical malpractice claim.
-We also help those who have been injured by unreasonably dangerous products obtain the compensation they deserve, and need in order to get back on their feet.
-If you’ve been injured by a negligent doctor, or unreasonably dangerous product, do not hesitate to contact Moxie Law Group today.
+We also help those who have been injured by unreasonably dangerous products obtain the compensation they deserve and need in order to get back on their feet.
+If you’ve been injured by a negligent doctor or an unreasonably dangerous product, do not hesitate to contact Moxie Law Group today.